TECHNOLOGY & AGING LAB AT MCLEAN HOSPITAL

 Digital Diagnostics and Phenotyping

-Sensor-Guided Psychopharmacology in Alzheimer's Disease and Related Dementias
+Sensor-Guided Psychopharmacology in Alzheimer's Disease and Related Dementias (ADAPT)

 Use of antipsychotics and mood stabilizers is common but accompanied by risk.
 We will pilot an AI-guided approach using wearable sensors that can generate real-time objective data to guide monitoring of medication effects and side-effects and add precision to clinical decisions around these medications.
 Our Project Aims are to demonstrate feasibility and clinical validity of this approach and assess impact on clinical decision making.
 Our aims are to demonstrate feasibility and clinical validity of wearable sensors to detect antipsychotic and mood stabilizer effects in older adults with dementia and to evaluate whether wearable sensor data can impact clinical decision making.